Sugar Land Personal Injury Lawyer

 If you suffered severe injuries or your loved one was killed in an accident caused by someone else’s recklessness or carelessness, do not wait until it is too late to take action.
 At Fleming Law, our Sugar Land personal injury attorneys handle cases on a contingency fee basis.
 You won’t owe us anything until we secure compensation for you.

-Mr. Fleming also received an AV Preeminent Peer Review Rating from Martindale-Hubbell, a rating denoting the highest level of professional excellence.
 You can have our firm examine your case when you call us or contact us online to set up a free consultation.

 Types of Accidents